 The legislative language from SB 916, which was signed into law in September 2016, states the following:

-“A person issued a single-subject teaching credential in physical education before the establishment of a single-subject teaching credential in theatre is authorized to teach theatre.”
+“A person issued a single-subject teaching credential in English before the establishment of a single-subject teaching credential in theatre is authorized to teach theatre.”

 “Nothing in this section shall be construed to prohibit a school district from employing a person who holds a single-subject teaching credential in another subject with an authorization to teach...theatre from teaching theatre.”